How to Use AI to REDUCE EFFICIENCY and INCREASE Legal Costs

 Best practice: Vet every AI-generated suggestion:

-• Is it accurate?
+• Is it relevant?

 • Is it material?

-• Is it necessary for this deal?
+• Is it necessary in the context of the deal?

 Only send the ones that truly merit discussion.

-• Employees understand how to use AI responsibly
+• Employees understand how to use AI responsibly and not for ego or similar purposes

 • Legal advice isn’t sourced blindly from machine-generated suggestions